aws/aws-toolkit-azure-devops/Docs/setup-vsts-account.rst

 ############################################

 .. meta::
-   :description: Set up default AWS credentials and region for development with the AWS SDK for
-                 Java.
-   :keywords: AWS region, AWS credentials, shared credentials file, shared config file
+   :description: Set up a Visual Studio Team Services account.
+   :keywords:

 To use `Visual Studio Team Services <https://www.visualstudio.com/team-services/>`_ you will need you will to
 `sign up for Visual Studio Team Services <https://www.visualstudio.com/en-us/docs/setup-admin/team-services/sign-up-for-visual-studio-team-services>`_.

+Alternatively you can use Microsoft Team Foundation Server (TFS).
+For more information see `Team Foundation Server <https://visualstudio.microsoft.com/tfs/>`_.
+We recommend using Team Foundation Server 2017 or higher.